 10. The largest library in Europe

 The newly built Library of Birmingham officially opened its doors in 2013, and ever since has been the largest library in Europe.
 Not only has it become a striking and important monument on Birmingham’s skyline, but it further demonstrates the cultural importance of a city like Birmingham.

 Connected to the Birmingham Rep Theatre, this huge library is home to a number of large and very important collections, including the UK’s most important collection of Shakespeare’s works in the historic Shakespeare Memorial Room.
-As well as the thousands of books spanning numerous floors, the library is a perfect place to get a view of the Birmingham skyline from its outdoor viewing platform, or grab a bite from its on-site cafe.
+The library is also the perfect place to get a view of the Birmingham skyline from its outdoor viewing platform.
+Hungry?
+Then grab a bite from its on-site cafe.

 In 2014, the Birmingham Library was the 10th most visited tourist attraction in the UK, so you know that it’s well worth a visit if you want to see the best of Birmingham.

 11. Largest open space in Europe